 Anker Nebula Capsule 3 Laser

 When floor and shelf space is at a premium, the can-shaped Capsule 3 Laser is the easiest projector to tuck onto a nightstand.
 The laser light source gives it sharper, more saturated color than older LED Capsules, the internal battery means no trailing power cable across the room, and it’s quiet enough for a sleep-timer show.
 It’s strictly an after-dark, smaller-screen option, but in a dark bedroom it punches well above its size.
-For more grab-and-go picks, see our best portable projector roundup.
+For more grab-and-go picks, see our best portable projector roundup, or our best mini projector guide for the most pocketable options.

 6. TMY V08 — Best Budget